maphub/maphub-portal/README.md

 Then, log in with `user1@example.com` and `test`.

-You might want to run the Solr search engine as well:

-    rake sunspot:solr:start

-... and if you change something in your models, don't forget to reindex Sunspot:
+In case you change something in your models, don't forget to reindex Sunspot:

     rake sunspot:reindex